nistara/SEEDNet/README.md

 [![Build Status](https://travis-ci.com/nistara/disnet.svg?token=NzZHVjGpzy5BDLtSKxLg&branch=master)](https://travis-ci.com/nistara/disnet)

-# disnet
-Compiling the existing code and data into a package for better collaboration.
+# Satellite Enhanced Epidemic Disease Network (SEEDNet)

-`disnet` has been designed to simulate influenza (for now) over a network created by combining satellite imagery, population data, and road network information.
+`SEEDNet` has been designed to simulate influenza (for now) over a network created by combining satellite imagery, population data, and road network information.
 The intent is to generalize it for other diseases, focusing on Ebola for now.

 ## Example datasets